Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Learning Task-Specific LiDAR Designs as Implicit Densities

 \subsection{Projecting Tasks into LiDAR Design Space.}

-We can interpret the learned design distribution under our target density as projecting 3D task variability into the LiDAR design space.
-First, our surface proximity term naturally encodes the frequency of surface points across scenes, which can represent variation in both object geometry and motion.
-For a fixed scene point $\mathbf{s}$ with full visibility $\mathrm{T}(\mathbf{d}) = 1$ over all design points $d \in \mathcal{M}^{-1}(\mathbf{s})$, if that scene point $\mathbf{s}$ lies on the surface in $I$ scenes, then we have target density $p^*(\mathbf{d})=\sum_i\exp(-\mathrm{SDF}_i(\mathbf{s})^2/(2\sigma^2))\approx\sum_{i\in I}1=|I|$, proportional to the frequency of surface point $\mathbf{s}$ over the class of scenes.
-Second, our target density further distinguishes LiDAR designs by a \textit{visibility} term, which factors in scene occlusions by weighting designs by their \textit{physically-grounded ray transmittance}.
-These combined terms help us project task-specific scene variability into high surface-proximity and high-visibility LiDAR designs.
-We visualize this scene projection in a simplified (6D$\rightarrow$3D) design space for a single scene point in \cref{fig:fig2a_representation} and for a class of scenes in \cref{fig:fig2b_designspacesurfaces}.
+We interpret the learned design distribution under our target density as a projection of 3D task variability into the LiDAR design space.
+The \textit{surface proximity} term encodes the frequency of surface points across scenes, capturing variations in both object geometry and motion.
+Given a fixed scene point $\mathbf{s}$ with full visibility $\mathrm{T}(\mathbf{d}) = 1$ for design points $d \in \mathcal{M}^{-1}(\mathbf{s})$, if that scene point $\mathbf{s}$ lies on the surface in $I$ scenes, then we have target density $p^*(\mathbf{d})=\sum_i\exp(-\mathrm{SDF}_i(\mathbf{s})^2/(2\sigma^2))\approx\sum_{i\in I}1=|I|$, proportional to the frequency of surface point $\mathbf{s}$ across the scene class.
+Similarly, the \textit{visibility} term distinguishes LiDAR designs by incorporating occlusions through ray transmittance weighting.
+Together, these terms help us project task-specific scene variability into high surface-proximity and high-visibility LiDAR designs.
+We visualize this projection in a simplified (6D$\rightarrow$3D) design space for a single scene point in \cref{fig:fig2a_representation} and for a class of scenes in \cref{fig:fig2b_designspacesurfaces}.